gabriel-menr/gabriel-menr/README.md

 - :ledger: Software engineering student
 - :computer: Fascinated about technology
-- :sports: Lover of sports and esports 🏀🎮
+- :basketball: Lover of sports and esports 🎮

 ### :eyes: What I am doing